K12 Mentors

 617-724-4987

-Dr. Alegria is dedicated to understanding and improving health services, and eliminating health and health care disparities for diverse racial and ethnic and/or immigrant populations through state of the art research methods and innovative statistical approaches.
-She leads a dynamic team of clinicians, policy analysts, health economists, and statisticians who address questions regarding health service delivery, health policy, and public health for multicultural populations using epidemiology, systems and organizational theory, economics and financing, and qualitative and quantitative methods.
-She is a member of the National Academies (formerly the Institute on Medicine) and leads major projects, including a National Institute on Aging (NIA)-funded intervention aiming to prevent physical and mental disability among racial/ethnic minority elders, a William T. Grant Foundation (WTGF)-funded project that seeks to understand the experience of majority and minority status through Photovoice, and a National Institute of Mental Health (NIMH)-funded project examining the effects of neighborhood context, culture, and minority status on depression and anxiety.
+Dr. Alegria is dedicated to understanding and improving health services, and eliminating health and health care disparities through state of the art research methods and innovative statistical approaches.
+She leads a dynamic team of clinicians, policy analysts, health economists, and statisticians who address questions regarding health service delivery, health policy, and public health using epidemiology, systems and organizational theory, economics and financing, and qualitative and quantitative methods.
+She is a member of the National Academies (formerly the Institute on Medicine) and leads major funded projects, including a National Institute on Aging (NIA)-funded intervention, a William T. Grant Foundation (WTGF)-funded project, and a National Institute of Mental Health (NIMH)-funded project.

 Travis Baggett, MD, MPH